ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/04-graph-traversal.md

             recursively visit all adjacent vertices

 ::: dsvis
-This visualization shows a graph and the result of performing a DFS on it, resulting in a depth-first search tree.
+This visualisation shows a graph and the result of performing a DFS on it, resulting in a depth-first search tree.

 <inlineav id="DFSCON" src="Graph/DFSCON.js" name="Depth-First Search Slideshow" links="Graph/DFSCON.css"/>